wedaa-tech/docs/blog/2023-12-26-Intergating-keycloak-with-react-app.md

 WeDAA offers a pre-configured React application secured by Keycloak.
-Simply extract our application, follow the instructions in the README, and initiate your application to seamlessly experience it firsthand.
+Simply extract our application, follow the instructions in the README, and initiate your application to seamlessly experience it first-hand.

 ### 🧠 Understanding the Generated Code